-The Maryland Legislative Coalition’s Legislative Agenda going into the 2023 Session was follows and shows the breadth and depth of issues supported.
-The 2023 Legislative Agenda was divided into major policy areas of Education, Environment, Elections and Democracy, Gun Control, Health Care, Transportation and Social and Economic Justice, with HIGH PRIORITY, OR MUST-WIN LEGISLATION BOLDED.
+The Maryland Legislative Coalition’s Legislative Agenda going into the 2024 Session follows and shows the breadth and depth of issues supported.
+The 2024 Legislative Agenda was divided into major policy areas of Education, Environment, Elections and Democracy, Gun Control, Health Care, Transportation and Social and Economic Justice, with HIGH PRIORITY, OR MUST-WIN LEGISLATION BOLDED.

 Since the Blueprint veto was overridden and the Built to Learn Act has become law, there are fewer large-scale educational initiatives this coming session.